jwe0/Wordlists/README.md

 # Wordlists
-Just my wordlists\
+Just my wordlists.

-A lot of these are taken from `sec lists`
+A lot of these are taken from `sec lists`.